wbsoft/parce/docs/source/deflanguage.rst

 actions, which only create actions, and in this way influence the number of tokens generated from a single regular expression match.

-The function :func:`~parce.bygroup` can be used to yield zero or more actions, yielding a token for every non-empty match in a group:
+The function :func:`~parce.rule.bygroup` can be used to yield zero or more actions, yielding a token for every non-empty match in a group:

-.. autofunction:: parce.bygroup
+.. autofunction:: parce.rule.bygroup
     :noindex:

-The function :func:`~parce.using` can be used to lex the matched text with another lexicon:
+The function :func:`~parce.rule.using` can be used to lex the matched text with another lexicon:

-.. autofunction:: parce.using
+.. autofunction:: parce.rule.using
     :noindex:

-Finally, there exists a special :class:`~parce.action.DynamicAction` in the ``skip`` object, it's an instance of :class:`~parce.action.SkipAction` and it yields no actions, so in effect creating no tokens.
+Finally, there exists a special :class:`~parce.ruleitem.ActionItem` in the :obj:`~parce.skip` object, it's an instance of :class:`~parce.ruleitem.SkipAction` and it yields no actions, so in effect creating no tokens.
 Use it if you want to match text, but do not need the tokens.
-See for more information the documentation of the :mod:`~parce.action` module.
+See for more information the documentation of the :mod:`~parce.ruleitem` module.

 Lexicon parameters